How Long Is a Soccer Game?

 A game going all the way to penalties could last as long as three hours!

-Game Length for Youth Soccer in the USA
+Regulation Time for Youth Soccer in the USA

 In the realm of youth soccer, the game length is not one-size-fits-all.
 Instead, it is tailored to suit the age and developmental stage of the players.
 This approach helps ensure that young athletes are engaged and able to perform at their best.